Terms and Conditions for the Supply of Products and Services to Businesses.

 (a) shall be the price set out in the Quotation; and

-7.9 If the Customer fails to make a payment due to the Supplier by the due date, then, without limiting the Suppliers remedies under clause 10 (Termination), the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
-Interest under this clause 7.4 will accrue each day at 8% a year above the Bank of Englands base rate from time to time, but at 8% a year for any period when that base rate is below 0%.
+7.4 If the Customer fails to make a payment due to the Supplier by the due date, then, without limiting the Supplier’s remedies under 10 (Termination), the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
+Interest under this 7.4 will accrue each day at 8% a year above the Bank of England’s base rate from time to time, but at 8% a year for any period when that base rate is below 0%.
 The Customer shall also be liable for any debt collection fees (including legal and court fees) incurred by the Supplier in recovering unpaid sums.

 8. Data protection